 Does your pre-travel routine include buying travel insurance?
-It’s a habit I picked up from my parents and personally I have been quite thankful for having travel insurance when stuff went missing and baggage got delayed (over 24 hours in my flying attire with a bunch of brand new travel blogger friends?
+It’s a habit I picked up from my parents and personally I have been quite thankful for having travel insurance when stuff went missing and baggage got delayed (over 24 hours in my flying attire and meeting a bunch of brand new travel blogger friends?
 That’s one way to leave an impression…)

-So when I was approached to be a part of Common Cents, a weekly TV series on Mediacorp Channel 5 to be that layman representative on screen who helps the audience learn more about what exactly travel insurance entails, I was quite happy to do so because I was honestly quite curious to learn more.
+So when I was approached to be a part of Common Cents, a weekly TV series on Mediacorp Channel 5 to be that layman representative on screen who helps the audience learn more about what exactly travel insurance entails, I was quite happy to do so because I was honestly quite curious to learn more myself.
 Even if it meant spending an entire day filming from morning to evening straight after a week of travel in Hong Kong!

 EVERYTHING STARTS FROM HOME